rokublac/angular2-employee-dir/README.md

 # Testing applicatin with Angular2.
-Simple employee directory that is connected to Firebase to house the data.
+Simple employee directory utilizing Firebase as the back-end database.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.